PATIAT/west-mill-cottage/TESTING.md

 - Based on early google lighthouse report the following was identified:
   + Re-size images and maintain aspect ratio - this was done manually using Adobe Illustrator to ensure speedier load times
   + Next gen image formats were suggested by google lighthouse but it was decided not pursue this as these formats are not supported on all browsers at this time.

+  # Bugs

+  ## Resolved
+  - Heading elements were not in a sequentially descending order.
+Some blocks of code had `h5` elements as the first heading.
+Each page was assessed for `h5` elements and amended to `h1`.
+Some of the CSS required amendments to maintain the style of the website e.g., size and fonts.
+  - The Google Maps iFrame did not have a title.
+This would have impacted on the user experience of impaired users.
+Therefore, the code was amended and a title attribute added to the Google iFrame element.

+  ## Unresolved
+  - Chrome Lighthouse suggestions including:
+    - Serve images in next-gen formats (Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption).
+    - Eliminate render-blocking resources (Resources are blocking the first paint of your page.
+Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles).
+    - Serve static assets with an efficient cache policy (A long cache lifetime can speed up repeat visits to your page).